Non-local diffusion with free boundaries: Introduction

+is the fractional Laplacian and $c_{n,s}$ is a normalization constant (see, for example, \cite{PST25, S24, T24}).
+In \eqref{problem}, the constant $\gamma>0$ is pre-determined, and $|E|$ denotes the $n$-dimensional Lebesgue measure of the set $E\subset\R^n$.

+To treat problem \eqref{P}, through the penalization technique, we reduce it to the problem studied in \cite{TT15}, where no lower bound is imposed, and solutions do not obey any prescribed behavior inside or outside of the domain.
+Unlike \cite{TU17,Y16}, the operator is non-local and does not have a divergence structure.
+A way to overcome this can be the localization of the problem (as in \cite{TT15}), using the celebrated Caffarelli-Silvestre extension argument, \cite{CS07} -- writing the fractional Laplacian as a ``Dirichlet to Neumann'' map.
+The latter, however, comes with a price of a weighted term in the functional.

+In this paper, we do not use the aforementioned extension argument.
+Consequently, most of our conclusions for the minimizers of the penalized functional remain valid not only for the fractional Laplacian but also for non-local operators with kernels comparable to that of the fractional Laplacian \cite{CS09} (or even more general kernels as in \cite{CTU20}).
+This method falls short only in the reduction argument where we use \cite{TT15} due to the specific application of the Caffarelli-Silvestre extension argument to the fractional Laplacian.
+Nevertheless, we prove that solutions to problem \eqref{P} are locally non-degenerate and $s$-H\"older continuous, achieving optimal regularity.
+Additionally, we show that the exterior free boundary, that is, the set $\partial\left(\{u>0\}\right)$, has finite $(n-1)$-dimensional Hausforff measure.
+Furthermore, we obtain local $C^{1,\alpha}$ regularity results for the corresponding interior and exterior free boundaries.

-The paper is organized as follows: we start, in Section \ref{s2}, with the mathematical set-up of a three parameter penalization problem and prove existence and boundedness of its minimizers (Proposition \ref{p2.1}).
-In Section \ref{s3}, we prove uniform, in one of the parameters, estimates, which allow to reduce the problem to the study of a two parameter penalization functional (Corollary \ref{c3.1}).
-In Section \ref{s4}, we prove uniform H\"older estimates in one of the remaining two parameters (Theorem \ref{t4.1}) - reducing the problem to the study of a single parameter minimization problem, which is studied in Section \ref{s5}.
-We show that when this last parameter is small enough (but fixed), then solutions of the penalized problem turn into solutions of the original problem (Theorem \ref{t5.2}).
-This, in turn, implies $\alpha$-H\"older regularity, which is optimal, non-degeneracy, and positive density results (Theorem \ref{t5.3}).
-We conclude the paper with an interior Harnack inequality (Theorem \ref{t5.4}) and an exterior free boundary regularity result (Theorem \ref{t5.5}).
+The paper is organized as follows: we start in \Cref{prelim}, with the mathematical set-up of a three-parameter penalization problem and prove the existence of its minimizers (\Cref{existence}).
+We also collect some known results for future reference.
+In \Cref{s2}, we obtain the boundedness of minimizers for the penalized problem (\Cref{p2.1}).
+In \Cref{s3}, we obtain uniform (in one of the parameters) estimates, which allow us to reduce the problem to the study of a two-parameter penalization functional (\Cref{c3.1}).
+In \Cref{s4}, we deduce uniform H\"older estimates in one of the remaining two parameters (\Cref{t4.1}) - reducing the problem to the study of a single parameter minimization problem, which is studied in \Cref{s5}.
+We show that when this last parameter is small enough (but fixed), then solutions of the penalized problem turn into solutions of the original problem (\Cref{t5.2}).
+This, in turn, implies $s$-H\"older (optimal) regularity, non-degeneracy, and positive density results (\Cref{t5.3}).
+We conclude the paper with local $C^{1,\alpha}$ regularity results for the corresponding interior and exterior free boundaries (\Cref{t6.2} and \Cref{t5.5}).